 Take the long flat stretch of Ninety Mile Beach for example, this is a must-see if you get a chance to visit the Bay of Islands and the Far North.

 We booked a full day trip to Cape Reinga on a 4x4 wheeler (converted from a military truck!) and we must agree that this is the best of natural New Zealand.
+Besides the Kauri Forests, the highlight of the trip is the Te Paki sand dunes.

 The sand-boarding experience is one both Alex and myself enjoyed thoroughly.
 I must warn you that it is an aerobic activity!